timsuchanek/prisma2-example/README.md

 #### 2. Migrate the database

-With Prisma 2, database migrations are performed using the `lift` subcommand of the Prisma CLI, i.e. `prisma lift <command>`.
+With Prisma 2, database migrations are performed using the `lift` subcommand of the Prisma CLI, i.e. `prisma2 lift <command>`.

 ##### 2.1.
 Create migration